1st Reconnaissance Battalion: Peleliu and the Palaus, September 1944

 The III Amphibious Corps, led by Major General Geiger tasked MGen Rupertus's 1st Marine Division for the main assault landing on Peleliu.
 Originally, the 1st Tank Battalion's scout company were part of the "floating reserve", but was ordered ashore on D-Day, September 15, 1944.
-Early in the afternoon, the Company D (Scout) reinforced Colonel Herman Hanneken's 7th Marines to cover the 5th Marines.
+Early in the afternoon, Company D (Scout) reinforced Colonel Herman Hanneken's 7th Marines to cover the 5th Marines.
 The island was declared secured on November 27.